Jonathan Glover: Career

 In Humanity: A Moral History of the Twentieth Century, published in 1999, Glover considers the psychological factors that predispose us to commit barbaric acts, and suggests how man-made moral traditions and the cultivation of moral imagination can work to restrain us from a ruthlessly selfish treatment of others.
 Gaining greater understanding of the monsters within us, he argues, is part of the process of caging and containing them.
-He examines the various types of atrocity that were perpetrated in the 20th century, including Nazi genocide, communist mass killings under Stalin, Mao, and Pol Pot, and more recent slaughter in Bosnia and Rwanda, and examines what sort of bulwarks there could be against them.
+He examines the various types of atrocity that were perpetrated in the 20th century, including Nazi genocide, mass killings under Stalin, Mao, and Pol Pot, and more recent slaughter in Bosnia and Rwanda, and examines what sort of bulwarks there could be against them.
 He allows that religion has provided bulwarks, which are getting eroded.
 He identifies three types of bulwark.
 The two more dependable are sympathy and respect for human dignity.
 The less dependable third is Moral Identity: "I belong to a kind of person who would not do that sort of thing".
 This third is less dependable because notions of moral identity can themselves be warped, as was done by the Nazis.

 In The End of Faith: Religion, Terror, and the Future of Reason, Sam Harris quotes Glover as saying: "Our entanglements with people close to us erode simple self-interest.
 Husbands, wives, lovers, parents, children and friends all blur the boundaries of selfish concern.
 Francis Bacon rightly said that people with children have given hostages to fortune.
 Inescapably, other forms of friendship and love hold us hostage too...Narrow self-interest is destabilized."